jschicht/UsnJrnl2Csv/readme.txt

 /UsnPageSize:
 The size of USN_PAGE_SIZE.
 Default is 4096, which should work in most cases.
 /ScanMode:
-Which ScanMode to enter.
+Boolean value to activate ScanMode.
 Default is 0, Normal mode.
+Can be 0 or 1.
 See explanation further up.
-/TestFilename:
+/TestFilenameChar:
-Boolean value to activate extended filename validation.
-Only used with scan mode 1 or 2.
+Boolean value to activate extended filename validation for characters outside valid range.
+Only used with scan mode.
 Default value is 1.
-Will only partly work when used with unicode activated.
+/TestFilenameWindows:
+Boolean value to activate extended filename validation for characters not conforming to Windows valid filenames.
+Only used with scan mode.
+Default value is 1.
 /TestTimestamp:
 Boolean value to activate extended timestamp validation.
-Only used with scan mode 1 or 2.
 Default value is 1.
+Can be 0 or 1.

 The available TimeZone's to use are:
 -12.00